MattCruikshank/mattcruikshank.github.io/what_printf_can.md

 showTableOfContents: true
 ---

+See the excellent post, [Things you can do with a debugger but not with print debugging](https://mahesh-hegde.github.io/posts/what_debugger_can/) that inspired this one.

 People do or do not use debuggers for a variety of reasons.
 For one thing, they are hard to setup in many codebases.
 Second, you can't use them when your application is running on remote environments (such as kuberenetes).
 So, anecdotally, I have seen way more people using Print/`log.Debug` compared to a debugger.

 Which is a shame, because while debug logging is convenient at times, debuggers can do some things which you can't easily simulate via debug logging.